Ways To Help Your Active Child Focus During Online Learning

 If you ask some students what their experience has been with virtual classrooms, or whether they feel engaged while learning online, chances are you will hear issues that students face on concentrating in online classes.
 Parents have difficulty helping their children stay engaged during online classes.
 The struggle is real.

-This is normal, as a child should be active.
+This is completely normal, as a child should be active.
 Young children especially, are full of energy and eager to absorb new things.
 These are ingredients that make an effective learning experience if properly managed.
-However, in traditional classrooms, the children are expected to be quiet and orderly so that the class could go on.
-Even when these classes are moved online as part of the home-based learning arrangement, the children are expected to be quiet and orderly.
-It is only normal that you would see them feeling restless in such a learning situation.
+When these classes are moved online as part of the home-based learning arrangement, the children are still expected to be quiet and orderly.
+It is only normal that they may feel restless in these types of learning situations.

-Lessons should not be too long or too short: Find the sweet spot between learning efficiency and attention spans
+Lessons should not be too long or too short

-Our classes are either 1-to-1 or 1-to-4.
-The small size allows for the flexibility in the teaching method based on the learning style.
-And our teachers are trained to identify and cater to a learner’s needs.
-For instance, if your child thrives on interactive learning, our teacher could use that to their learning advantage by raising questions throughout the lesson for them to answer.
+Our classes are 1-to-1 and this allows for the flexibility in the teaching method based on the learning style.
+Our teachers are trained to identify and cater to a learner’s needs.
+For instance, if your child thrives on interactive learning, our teacher can use that to their advantage by raising questions throughout the lesson for them to answer.
 Instead of sitting silently throughout a two-hour lecture, your child now has the chance to actively engage with what he or she learns.

 Young learners are full of curiosity and are eager to absorb new knowledge.
 A disengaged learner is not necessarily one who does not want to learn.
 Many times, it is because their learning environment falls short in meeting their learning needs.

 Our in-house learning platform is equipped to engage our young learners’ visual, auditory, and reading/writing learning styles.
 This is to allow them to engage with the lessons in more than one way.
 Different media boosts absorption and increased retention.